WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 The fundamental *syntactical* building block of lambda calculus is the **lambda term** defined as $T ::= v \mid \lambda v. \ T \mid T \ T$.

-- **Variable**: A variable $v$ represents a smallest unit of data in lambda calculus, used as arguments to functions and bound by abstractions.
+- **Variable**: A variable $v$ represents the smallest data unit in lambda calculus, used as an argument to functions and bound by abstractions.
   Commonly denoted by alphanumeric characters or symbols like $x$, $x_i$, $x'$, $y$, $z$, $a$, $b$, $c$, etc.
-  Sometimes in examples of extended variations of lambda calculus, you might see values (in the place of variables) like $1$, $2$, $3$, etc.
+  Sometimes, in examples of extended lambda calculi, values such as $1$, $2$, $3$, etc, are used in place of variables.

 - **Abstraction**: An abstraction $\lambda v. \ T$ represents a function that takes an argument $v$ and returns a term $T$.
-  In some other programming language this would be a regular function such as `f(x) = x + 1`.
+  In some other programming languages, this would be a regular function such as `f(x) = x + 1`.

 - **Application**: An application $M \ N$ represents the application of a function $M$ to an argument $N$.
 Both $M$ and $N$ can be any lambda term $T$.
   Similar to function calls in other languages like `f(42)`.

 Optionally **parentheses** are used to group terms when otherwise ambiguous.
-These terms can in turn be combined via application to create large complex **lambda expressions**.
+These terms can be combined via application to create complex **lambda expressions**.

 ## Terminology